The Piano Lesson (2024 film): Development and casting

 In September 2015, Denzel Washington announced that he would produce film adaptations of all of August Wilson's plays from the Pittsburgh Cycle series.
 Fences and Ma Rainey's Black Bottom were released in 2016 and 2020 respectively.

 It was announced in April 2023 that Malcolm Washington would make his feature directorial and screenwriting debut with the film, an adaptation of The Piano Lesson, with his brother John David Washington, Samuel L. Jackson, Ray Fisher, Danielle Deadwyler, Michael Potts, and Corey Hawkins starring.
 John David Washington, Jackson, Fisher and Potts reprise their roles from the 2022 stage production of the play.
 Denzel Washington produced the film with Todd Black.
 In May, singer Erykah Badu was announced to be making a cameo appearance in the film.
 Gail Bean, Jerrika Hinton, Stephan James, Malik J. Ali, Jay Peterson and Matrell Smith rounded out the cast in June 2023.

 Filming

 Filming began in Atlanta in April 2023.
 The Pittsburgh Film Office expressed disappointment that the production would not be filming in the city like previous Wilson adaptations.

+Music

+In July 2024, it was announced Alexandre Desplat would compose the original score for film.
+Washington described the film as having "a big Americana, pastoral element" and was curious what Desplat's take on it would be.